Showing 1-20 of 30

 Edition: 1st ed.

-A comprehensive collection of nearly 160 volumes - first English, American, and variant editions with important bibliographic works, most in very good to fine condition; many in dustjacket.
+A comprehensive collection of nearly 150 volumes - first English, American, and variant editions, most in very good to fine condition; many in dustjacket.
+Please email for a list.
 The personal collection of Sacramento bookseller Edward H. Crussell (1875-1944). a charter member of The Kipling Society (UK) and one of the founders of the Sacramento Book Collectors Club.
-The collection has been kept virtually intact since his death in 1944; Included is a 3x5 card...
+The collection has been kept virtually intact since his death in 1944; Included is a 3x5 card index with Crussell's acquisition notes for each volume and many of his original purchase receipts from American and English bookselle...
 View more info

 1st ed., 16mo, 9 pp. First edition.
 Cloth backed decorated boards.
 Good copy with rubbed corners and scratches on back cover.
 Interior clean and tight throughout.
 A lovely production from this fine small press.
 The 8th of the Press' Armistice Day publications.
 Foreword by Melbert B.Cary Jr., founder of the Woolly Whale Press.
 Cover design by Charles W.Smith.
 Printed by George W. Van Vetchen, Jr. View more info